jahzielHA/TFG_AEP/README.md

 rate than the European average.
 This situation has significant implications for the future of young people, as early school leaving is closely linked to lower social and labor integration, as well as the perpetuation of inequalities.
-Achieving the UE’s 9% target is therefore essential to ensure that all young people have the same opportunities to realize their potential and contribute meaningfully to society.
+Achieving the EU’s 9% target is therefore essential to ensure that all young people have the same opportunities to realize their potential and contribute meaningfully to society.

 The results and conclusions of this project show that, despite the efforts made, there